raacharya/gitcheat/README.md

 Welcome to the official Gitcheat interactive tutorial!
-While following the steps below, you will obtain hands-on experience working with Git in a way that is representative of the situations you will face on the real job.
-Enjoy!
+Here, you will obtain hands-on experience working with Git in a way that simulates real-world software development.

 **Section 1: Setup**